tajwone17/tic-tac-toe-ai/README.md

 # Tic Tac Toe with AI - Complete Guide

 Welcome to this detailed guide to the Tic Tac Toe game with AI!
 This document will help you understand how the game works, its key features, and break down the important functions in the codebase.
+This guide is designed for beginners who want to understand the implementation of a classic game with an intelligent opponent.

 ## Table of Contents